robmasocco/AOS-TAG/ideas.md

 - Splay trees might be a good idea, using join-based alternative for deletion (to avoid splaying the predecessor to the top) and make nodes (structures) cache-aligned (in GCC: "struct ... {...} ... \__attribute__ ((aligned (L1_CACHE_BYTES)));").
 See [here](https://en.wikipedia.org/wiki/Splay_tree).

+## MODULE MANAGEMENT ROUTINES

+### *init_module*

+- Consistency checks on parameters values, against their default values where appropriate.
+- *find_module* on the SCTH module.
+- *try_module_get* on the SCTH module.
+- Create the BST dictionary.
+- *kmalloc* memory for the instance array.
+- For each entry in the instance array:
+    - Set the instance struct pointer to *NULL*.
+    - Initialize the rw_sems.
+- Register the device driver.
+- Create the VFS node in */dev* (see [here]()).
+- Hack the system call table and install the new calls.
+    This is the most critical and hazardous step so we do it now, when it's almost sure we got this.

+If any of the aforementioned steps fails, the routine should terminate releasing all resources, with an appropriate error code.

+### *cleanup_module*

+- Unhack the system call table.
+    Being this the most important thing, we do it immediately.
+- *module_put* on the SCTH module.
+- Remove the VFS node in */dev*.
+- Unregister the device driver.
+- For each entry in the instance array:
+    - If the pointer is not *NULL*, *kfree* it.
+- *kfree* the instance array.
+- Remove the BST dictionary.

+Each of the aforementioned steps must at least be attempted, in order to remove as many resources as possible.
+If at the end some failed, an error code should be returned.

 # OPERATIONS DETAILS

 The following pseudocode describes how all operations are performed, and contains some hints about why some choices were made about synchronization and other similar issues.